Toto XX

 Toto XX: 1977–1997 is a compilation album by Toto to celebrate their 20th anniversary.
 The album features rare original demos, outtakes, previously unreleased recordings and live tracks from the band's 20-year career.
+Despite its being labeled as a compilation album, Steve Lukather in 2014 defined the album as the tenth studio album overall (see Toto XIV).

 The first single released, "Goin' Home" was recorded during Bobby Kimball's brief first reunion with the band in 1989, prior to the record company's decision to replace him with new lead singer Jean-Michel Byron.
 The song had later been recorded by the band's then former singer Joseph Williams and released on his 1997 album 3.